Seattle Transit Measure (STM) 2024 Annual Report

 Future Plans

-- By 2026, SDOT will lose a $5 million annual credit from federal COVID-19 transit aid, which will lead to higher service spending.
+- In 2026, SDOT will lose a $5 million annual credit from federal COVID-19 transit aid, which will lead to an increase in the amount spent on bus service.

 - STM funds help pay for Metro Flex and Trailhead Direct, which connects people to trails near Seattle.